-Let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.
-(Hebrews 10:24)
+Let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.
+(Hebrews 10:24-25)

 Seek personal spiritual guidance.
 This places you in a position to learn and receive from others.
 This cultivates humility.
 Seek both formal and informal guidance from pastors, mentors, friends, family and others.
 Ask questions.
 Be curious.
 Look to learn.

-What you have learned and received and heard and seen in me—practice these things, and the God of peace will be with you.
+Whatever you have learned or received or heard from me, or seen in me—put it into practice.
+And the God of peace will be with you.
 (Philippians 4:9)

 Offer personal spiritual guidance.
 This allows you to go deeper into what you have learned by sharing it with another person.
 This cultivates humility by turning focus away from self.
 Give what you have received; teach what you have learned.
 Also, communicate limitations.

-What you have heard from me in the presence of many witnesses entrust to faithful men who will be able to teach others also.
+The things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.
 (2 Timothy 2:2)

 Live in genuine relationships.
 Be present to those around you.
 Seek emotional awareness.
 Aspire to mutuality and reciprocity.
 Be vulnerable.
 Confess sin.
 Tell stories.
 Speak up.
 Listen closely.
 Lovingly pursue.
 Invite feedback.
 Weep and rejoice.